 Kelvin shares that one of the daily challenges he has in raising Janice can be simple tasks like getting her dressed up for school.
-“It can be challenging trying to get a pony tail up, or at least get her hair tied up nicely so that she looks neat and pretty when she goes to school.”
-His hands fumbles each time he tries to get a rubber band across the bunch of tiny fragile hair.
+“It can be challenging trying to get a ponytail up, or at least get her hair tied up nicely so that she looks neat and pretty when she goes to school.”
+His hands fumble each time he tries to get a rubber band across the bunch of tiny fragile hair.

 It does get better!